pablochacin/k6-chaos/README.md

 A service of type [`LoadBalancer`](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/) receives an external IP from an external load balancer provider.
 The load balancer is configured in different ways depending on the platform your cluster is deployed in and the configuration of the cluster.
 In the following sections we provide guidelines for exposing your application when running in common development environments.
 If your cluster is deployed in a public cloud, check your cloud provider's documentation.

 #### Configuring a LoadBalancer in Kind
-[Kind](https://kind.sigs.k8s.io/) is a tool for running local Kubernetes clusters using Docker container to emulate “nodes”.
-It may be used for local development or CI.
-Services deployed in a kind cluster can be exposed to be accessed from the host machine [using metallb as a load balancer](https://kind.sigs.k8s.io/docs/user/loadbalancer).
+Services deployed in a `kind` cluster can be exposed to be accessed from the host machine [using metallb as a load balancer](https://kind.sigs.k8s.io/docs/user/loadbalancer).

 #### LoadBalancer in Minikube

-[Minikube](https://github.com/kubernetes/minikube) implements a local Kubernetes cluster supporting different technologies for virtualizing the cluster's infrastructure, such as containers, VMs or running in bare metal.

 Minikube's tunnel command runs as a process, creating a network route on the host to the service CIDR of the cluster using the cluster’s IP address as a gateway.
 The tunnel command exposes the external IP directly to any program running on the host operating system.

 ```console